ZhijieZheng-UM/ZhijieZheng-UM.github.io/index.md

 -----
 ### Objective
 Dedicated and detail-oriented new graduate with a strong work ethic and a passion for automobiles.
-Offering meticulous attention to detail, effective problem-solving and multitasking.
+Offering meticulous attention to detail, effective problem-solving and multitasking skills.
 Adept at collaborating within teams to achieve efficient results and committed to continuous learning.
-Possesses a valid driver's license with a clean driving record.
+Possesses a valid Class 5 driver's license with a clean driving record.
 Capable of driving both automatic and manual transmission vehicles with confidence and expertise.

 -----
 ### Education